 My clients express their disappointment at their current working life, realizing that perhaps this is a good as it gets.
-Some just put up with the current situation for years, quietly resigned that they have to keep working to a particular age when they will be free of work.
-Many feel that they are not valued in their work environment, while others recognize that they have changed and what they are doing is no longer the right sort of work for them.
+Some just put up with the current situation for years.
+Therefore, they become quietly resigned that they have to keep working to a particular age until they can be free from work.
+They’re feeling that they are not valued in their work environment.
+Others recognize that they have changed and what they are doing is no longer the right sort of work for them.

-Whilst some people are making a career shift away from what is making them unhappy, overwhelmed and uncomfortable, others choose to make a career shift to a better situation.
-It may be a job that they have always wanted.
+Some people are making a career shift away from what is making them unhappy, overwhelmed and uncomfortable.
+Others choose to make a career shift towards work they really want.
 For many other people it is an entrepreneurial experience that they are seeking, an expression of something they really want to try in their lives.

 It’s your time now

-A phrase I hear often from my career coaching clients is “It’s my time now and I want to do the things that I love to do, not just the things I’ve been doing for years.”
+“It’s my time now and I want to do the things that I love to do, not just the things I’ve been doing for years.”
+I’ve often heard this expressed by my clients.
 They are looking for the right fit, where their work is congruent with who they know themselves to be.
-Fulfillment and purpose is the magic combination that they are seeking, packaged with an appropriate salary and good conditions.
+Fulfillment and purpose is the magic combination that they are seeking.
+Of course, they also want an appropriate salary and good conditions.

 Professional support for your career shift

-So if you are in this situation, seeking a career shift but not sure how to achieve it, visit BoomersNextStep regularly or join our Facebook page.
-Your will find so much free information to help you understand the best way to make a career change in this current employment climate.
+So if you are in this situation, seeking a career shift but not sure how to achieve it, visit BoomersNextStep regularly.
+Check out our Facebook page.
+Our posts can help you make a successful career change.
 Look for information about how you can make a major career decision with confidence and how to market yourself effectively through your resume, cover letters, interviews and LinkedIn.
-I’ll share how you can tap into the hidden job market successfully and how to handle your own mindset during your time of career uncertainty.
+Find out how you can tap into the hidden job market successfully.
+Most importantly learn how to boost your confidence during your time of career uncertainty.

 [Updated post: 11 April 2019]